multiple-states/bread-butter/README.md

 4. Add your file to the copy task in gruntfile.js
 5. Add your snippet.js file to the ugilfy task in gruntfile.js
 6. Run the default grunt task

+The default setup uses three snippets:
+1. Sticky menu (for desktop)
+2. Fly-out menu (For mobile)
+3. Open button (Which is a requirement for the fly-out menu)

 Other useful stuff: